 Stonewalling is one of the four major types of behaviors identified and known to result in a failed marriage.

-Many husbands stonewall their wives without realizing the effects their behavior has on them.
+Many people stonewall their partners without realizing the effects their behavior has on their loved ones.

-Here are some of the commonly used phrases in stonewalling:
+Here are some of the commonly used phrases while stonewalling in relationships:

-To get a better understanding of how a husband might stonewall his wife, consider the following example –
+To get a better understanding of how stonewalling psychology works, consider the following example –

 This behavior makes Libby unhappy and on various occasions, she has told John about how she feels.

 This is a classic example of the husband stonewalling his wife.
-Often, husbands do so in order to avoid conflict or simply because they don’t want to deal with the situations.
+Often, spouses do so in order to avoid conflict or simply because they don’t want to deal with the situations.

 It is important to note that stonewalling is very different from taking a break.

-When a person takes a break, he/she takes out time to reflect on the situation and this usually brings beneficial results.
-Whereas, in stonewalling, no such thought process is involved.
+When a person takes a break, they take out time to reflect on the situation and this usually brings beneficial results.
+Whereas, in stonewalling behavior, no such thought process is involved.

 Effects of stonewalling

-In many cases, where stonewalling is a regular feature, it has been recognized as a form of psychological abuse.
+In many cases, where stonewalling in relationships is a regular feature, it has been recognized as a form of psychological abuse.

 Stonewalling can leave ones partner feeling absolutely vulnerable.

 The effects of stonewalling on any marital relationship are derogatory.
-Many times when the husband stonewalls his wife, the wife experiences stress and anxiety.
-Sometimes, the husband may also use the widely known ‘silent treatment’.
+Many times when a person stonewalls their spouse, the spouse experiences stress and anxiety.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.